DV

 What is the difference between FEPI and JEPI?

-FEPI (REX FANG & Innovation Equity Premium Income ETF) tracks Basket (FANG & innovation equities) with a targets income by selling covered calls on an actively managed basket of fang and innovation focused equities while maintaining growth exposure. strategy, while JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach.
+FEPI (REX FANG & Innovation Equity Premium Income ETF) tracks Basket (FANG & innovation equities) with a covered call strategy, while JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach.
 They are issued by REX Shares and JPMorgan respectively.

 Can I hold both FEPI and JEPI?